In the Shadow of a Legend: Dilip Kumar

 In the Shadow of a Legend: Dilip Kumar is a biographical book and memoir about the life of actor, filmmaker, and politician Dilip Kumar.
-The book is written by Faisal Farooqui and published by Om Books International.
+The book is written by Faisal Farooqui, his longtime family friend, and published by Om Books International.
 The book focuses on the life of the late Kumar offscreen, chronicling little-known anecdotes from his private life.

 Synopsis

-The book revolves around Dilip Kumar’s personal life and some important life events.
-Born as Mohammad Yusuf Khan, the book reveals that the actor never let his identity of Yusuf Khan become bigger than his identity as Dilip Kumar.
-Character sketches such as how Kumar was a shy and hardworking young man, respected all religions, and suffered from the trauma of early childhood following socio-political events of the 1930s and 1940s, to the time when he acted in his first scene on camera are well narrated in the book.
-The book traces Dilip Kumar's personality from Farooqui’s interaction with him over decades-long family friendship.
+The book revolves around the personal life of Dilip Kumar, born as Mohammad Yusuf Khan.
+It traces Kumar's personality from Farooqui’s interaction with him over decades-long family friendship.
+Farooqui presents Kumar as someone who never let his identity of Yusuf Khan become bigger than his identity as Dilip Kumar.
+It includes character sketches of Kumar as a shy and hardworking young man, who respected all religions, and suffered from the trauma of early childhood following socio-political events of the 1930s and 1940s, to the time when he acted in his first scene on camera.

-Development and Release
+Development and release

-The book was written by Farooqui over many years but was released on the first death anniversary of the actor on July 7th, 2022 by Om Books International.
+The book was written by Farooqui over many years but was released on the first death anniversary of the actor on July 7, 2022, by Om Books International.
 The book was developed more as a personal account of Kumar, than chronicling his life on screen.